knowledgepixels/nanopub-http/README.md

 ## Setup

-Clone this repository and then make a local copy of the `override` file:
+Clone this repository and then make a local copy of the 'override' file:

     $ cp docker-compose.override.yml.template docker-compose.override.yml